swagftw/onco/README.md

 # onco

-Online course provider app written in flutter and firebase firestore as repository
+Online course provider app written in flutter and firebase firestore as repository.
+Integrated razorpay payment gateway for enrolling to paid courses

 ## Getting Started